-To be considered for the HPF, please email or post the requirements listed below to Joshua Kerr, Director of Advocacy and International Activities, at email@example.com or 9400 W. Higgins Rd.
-Suite 230, Rosemont, IL 60018 no later than October 1:
+Applicants must be AAHKS members.
+To be considered for the HPF, please email or post the requirements listed below to Joshua Kerr, Deputy Executive Director, at firstname.lastname@example.org or 9400 W. Higgins Rd.
+Suite 230, Rosemont, IL 60018 no later than September 30:

 - Cover Letter

 - Up-to-date Curriculum Vitae